alexKleider/phInfo/README.md

 ### Bring in Dependencies

-The next script contains two install commands, one of which is expected to fail with a message along the lines of "E: Package 'default-libmysqlclient-dev' or 'libmysqlclient-dev' has no installation candidate".
-(If you are curious, edit the file and read the comments; otherwise just proceed.)
-Expect the script to take a long time (so be patient!)
+Expect the next script to take a long time (so be patient!)

         cd phInfo
         ./dependencies.sh